-The team will be led by Mikey Dickerson, the former Google engineer widely credited with playing a central role in salvaging the HealthCare.gov after its disastrous launch.
-The idea behind the USDS: to institutionalize the approach that saved the health care site -- and apply it to the work of the government before disaster strikes.
+The White House on Monday announced that it is formally launching a new U.S. Digital Service and that it has hired to lead it Mikey Dickerson, an engineer widely credited with playing a central role in salvaging HealthCare.gov after its disastrous launch.
+The idea behind the USDS, as the White House has taken to calling it, is institutionalizing the approach that saved the health care site and applying it to the work of the government even before disaster strikes.